othermedia/js-handbook/quick-install.md

 ---
-layout: default
+layout:   article
 title:    JavaScript Toolchain Quick Install Guide
+previous: /
+next:     libraries
 ---

 This guide assumes that the `git`, `ruby` and `gem` binaries are already installed.